psu13/mutable-hakyll/draft/the-trouble-with-quantum-mechanics.md

 Here, $x$ represents position and $p$ represents momentum (momentum is the mass of the object times its velocity ... $p = mv$.
-For some reason this is a more convenient way to work than with the velocity directly). $H$ is called the *Hamiltonian*, named after the mathematcian who made it up: [William Rowan Hamilton](https://www.youtube.com/watch?v=SZXHoWwBcDcR).
+For some reason this is a more convenient way to work than with the velocity directly). $H$ is called the *Hamiltonian*, named after the mathematician who made it up: [William Rowan Hamilton](https://www.youtube.com/watch?v=SZXHoWwBcDcR).
 It is a measure of the total energy in the system.